Port of Kennewick is following a community-driven master plan to transform the 103-acre Vista Field site into a regional

-At full build-out of the site, there will be a mix of residential options appealing to a variety of ages and incomes including single family homes, condos, multi-family housing, spaces for mother-in-law cottages, and even opportunities for places to live above and work below.
+There will be a mix of residential options appealing to various ages and incomes at full build-out, including single-family homes, condos, multi-family housing, spaces for mother-in-law cottages, and even opportunities for places to live above and work below.

-Land for private-sector commercial and residential development will become available throughout the various phases of Vista Field development – with the first parcels anticipated to be ready for sale in 2021.
+Land for private-sector commercial and residential development will become available throughout the various phases of Vista Field development – with the first parcels anticipated to be ready for sale in late 2021.

 Once lots become available, opportunities will be posted on the Vista Field page in the Lease & Sale Opportunities section of the website.